SDearing/ZSL-The-Climate-Menace/README.md

 ### Time Management Plan
 To make sure that we manage time effectively and keep to the deadlines given above in the schedule, we will need to make sure we use effective time management skills.
 A time management skill we will use is by setting goals/milestones, we will do this because it will help us track our progress as if we hit a milestone within the time we set to complete it we will know that we are working at the right pace.
 Another time management skill we will use is splitting the workload between each team member, this is so that multiple tasks are being worked on at once, increasing the efficiency of our group as we will be able to complete more tasks than if we worked on each task together.
+### Critical Reasoning Before Development
+The first thing we needed to think about was where we would host our app, we originally thought we could make a downloadable app but as the clients wanted the app on an ipad and the apple store requires a payment to host
 ### Monday 2nd- 8th
 We first started with a 1 hour sprint to put our ideas together, we began brainstorming ideas of what the main gameplay of the game would be.
 We decided to go with an item finding game where the user would have to find certain items in environments, which would give the user information based on each item (how greenhouse gases are created by the item etc.).
 We also decided on a main menu where the user would be able to decide which environment they would be using (this would depend on the environment table they are at in the ZSL session).
 We then spent the rest of the week fine tuning this idea and creating concepts of how the app interface would look.
 In our second sprint on the 5th we then decided on the aesthetic of the app, we decided upon using a comic book style as we felt that would be appealing for the children using the app.
 ### Tasks for 9th-15th
 •	design App pitch presentation (Luke)
 •	Create storyboard of app (Joe and Matthew)